-During nine Saturday workshops (2pm - 5pm) from 13th January to 17th March 2018, the group will gather to explore a variety of creative disciplines.
-The children will work with a professional composer and director to work as a team to create their own group performance of music and story which will culminate in a performance for friends and family on Saturday 17th March.
+During nine Saturday workshops the group will explore a variety of creative disciplines.
+The children will work with a professional composer and director to work as a team to create their own group performance of music and story which will culminate in a performance for friends and family.
 The team will be supported by a project co-ordinator from Turtle Key Arts, a pastoral leader from Autism Family Support Oxfordshire and students from The Faculty of Music Oxford University.

 “I don’t mean to be dramatic about it but Turtle Opera has completely changed our lives.
 Pascal walked out of the first session, and it was as if “Oh my god, it’s ok to be autistic”.
 For the first time in his life he picked up the phone and he now talks regularly to his grandparents in Australia.
 He is a changed child.”
 Mother of a participant.